wp-plugins/collapsing-categories/readme.txt

         * 'cat' (default)
         * 'tag'
         * 'both'
+*   showPostDate
+    * When true, show the date of each post
+*   postDateAppend => 'after',
+    * Show the date before or after the post title.
+Possible values:
+        * 'before'
+        * 'after'
+*   postDateFormat
+    * What format the post date is in.
+This uses the standard php date formatting codes
 * debug
     * When set to true, extra debugging information will be displayed in the underlying code of your page (but not visible from the browser).
 Use